LONG-TERM DEBT AND REDEEMABLE PREFERRED SHARES

 In connection with the Business Combination, the Company issued 10 million redeemable preferred shares of PSSA (“Redeemable Preferred Shares”), nominal value $10 per share, valued at $100.0 million.
 The Redeemable Preferred Shares are entitled to a preferred annual cumulative right to a dividend equal to 6.50% of its nominal value.
 The preferred dividend will generally be paid 40.00% in cash and 60.00% in kind each year within business days following the Company's annual general meeting.
 Holders of the Redeemable Preferred Shares generally have no voting rights.

-The Company, under its articles of association (the “Articles”), is mandatorily required to redeem the Redeemable Preferred Shares at any time prior to the earliest of (i) six months following the latest maturity date of the above-mentioned Senior Notes, (ii) nine years after the date of issuance of the Redeemable Preferred Shares or (iii) upon the occurrence of a change of control, as defined in the Company’s Articles.
-Due to the fact that the Redeemable Preferred Shares are mandatorily redeemable, the Redeemable Preferred Shares are classified as a liability in the accompanying unaudited condensed consolidated balance sheets, and $1.7 million, $5.1 million, $1.6 million and $4.9 million of dividends on these Redeemable Preferred Shares for the three and nine months ended September 30, 2023 and 2022, respectively, is recorded as interest expense in the accompanying unaudited condensed consolidated statements of operations and comprehensive income (loss).
-At September 30, 2023 and December 31, 2022, $7.5 million and $4.5 million, respectively, of preferred dividends were in arrears.
+The Company, under its articles of association (the “Articles”) is mandatorily required to redeem the Redeemable Preferred Shares at any time prior to the earliest of (i) six months following the latest maturity date of the above-mentioned Senior Notes, (ii) nine years after the date of issuance of the Redeemable Preferred Shares or (iii) upon the occurrence of a change of control, as defined in the Company’s Articles.
+Due to the fact that the Redeemable Preferred Shares are mandatorily redeemable, the Redeemable Preferred Shares are classified as a liability in the accompanying unaudited condensed consolidated balance sheets, and $1.7 million, $3.4 million, $1.6 million and $3.3 million of dividends on these Redeemable Preferred Shares for the three and six months ended June 30, 2023 and June 30, 2022, respectively, is recorded as interest expense in the accompanying unaudited condensed consolidated statements of operations and comprehensive income (loss).
+At June 30, 2023 and December 31, 2022, $6.5 million and $4.5 million, respectively, of preferred dividends were in arrears.

-The Redeemable Preferred Shares have an aggregate liquidation preference of $100.0 million, plus any accrued and unpaid dividends thereon and are senior to the Ordinary Shares with respect to dividends and with respect to dissolution, liquidation or winding up of the Company.
-At September 30, 2023 and December 31, 2022, the redemption price was $107.5 million and $104.5 million, respectively.
+The Redeemable Preferred Shares have an aggregate liquidation preference of $100.0 million, plus any accrued and unpaid dividends thereon and is senior to the Ordinary Shares with respect to dividends and with respect to dissolution, liquidation or winding up of the Company.
+At June 30, 2023 and December 31, 2022, the redemption price was $106.5 million and $104.5 million, respectively.